zhoupgit/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 #### Use a dashboard variable

 Enable 'From variable' to let you select a dashboard variable that's used to include fields.
-By setting up a [dashboard variable][] with multiple choices, the same fields can be displayed across multiple visualizations.
+By setting up a [dashboard variable](ref:dashboard-variable) with multiple choices, the same fields can be displayed across multiple visualizations.

-{{< figure src="/static/img/docs/transformations/filter-name-table-before-7-0.png" class="docs-image--no-shadow" max-width= "1100px" alt="A table visualization with time, value, Min, and Max columns" >}}
+{{< figure src="/static/img/docs/transformations/filter-name-table-before-7-0.png" class="docs-image--no-shadow" max-width= "1100px" alt="Filter fields by name1" >}}

 Here's the table after we applied the transformation to remove the Min field.

-{{< figure src="/static/img/docs/transformations/filter-name-table-after-7-0.png" class="docs-image--no-shadow" max-width= "1100px" alt="A table visualization with time, value, and Max columns" >}}
+{{< figure src="/static/img/docs/transformations/filter-name-table-after-7-0.png" class="docs-image--no-shadow" max-width= "1100px" alt="Filter fields by name2" >}}

 Here is the same query using a Stat visualization.

-{{< figure src="/static/img/docs/transformations/filter-name-stat-after-7-0.png" class="docs-image--no-shadow" max-width= "1100px" alt="A stat visualization with value and Max fields" >}}
+{{< figure src="/static/img/docs/transformations/filter-name-stat-after-7-0.png" class="docs-image--no-shadow" max-width= "1100px" alt="Filter fields by name3" >}}

 This transformation provides flexibility in tailoring your query results to focus on the specific fields you need for effective analysis and visualization.